Get Schooled

 Texas Educational Opportunity Grant Program (TEOG)

-This grant is awarded to students with financial need who are enrolled in a two-year public college in Texas.
+The Texas Educational Opportunity Grant Program (TEOG) is awarded to students with financial need who are enrolled in a public two-year college in Texas.
 Funding is limited, varies by institution, and is subject to change each academic year.
-No information has yet been released about how much an eligible student may receive for the 2024-2025 academic year.

 For the 2023-2024 academic year, a full-time eligible student may have received up to: